Waterfall Guide to the North Georgia Mountains

 Helton Creek Falls

 Helton Creek FallsThe upper and and lower Helton are contained along a .3 mile trail.
 These falls are easy to reach.
-A well maintained trial follows the right bank of Helton Creek, along the extended drop of the lower falls, then comes to a dead end at the base pool of the spectacular 100 ft. vertical drop of the upper Helton Creek Falls.
+A well maintained trail follows the right bank of Helton Creek, along the extended drop of the lower falls, then comes to a dead end at the base pool of the spectacular 100 ft. vertical drop of the upper Helton Creek Falls.

 Directions: Take U.S. 129 south from Blairsville, 11 miles.
 Go past Vogel State Park and turn left on the first gravel road (distance from Vogel Park uncertain but more than a mile.)
 Go down gravel road 2.2 miles and you'll see a pullout parking area.
 The trail will be to the right.